Philadelphia Self-Help No-Fault Divorce Manual

 Appendix A is the glossary, which you can use to find the definition or meaning of some legal words used in this manual.

 Appendix B has relevant provisions of Pennsylvania divorce law.

 Appendix C has blank copies of the forms for "c" or mutual consent divorces.

 Appendix D has blank copies of the forms for "d" or two-year separation divorces.

 Where can I get more information about filing for divorce in Philadelphia if I need it?

 You can contact the Office of the Clerk of Court, Domestic Relations Division of the Family Court, which is part of the Court of Common Pleas in Philadelphia, if you have specific questions about the divorce procedures.
-This is a source for information about what, how and where to file -- not for legal advice.
+This is a source for information about what, how and where to file – not for legal advice.
 No one in the clerk's office will answer legal questions.
-The Clerk's office is located at 1133 Chestnut Street.
-The phone number is 215.686.3805.
-There is also a website at courts.phila.gov/common-pleas/family/.
+The Clerk's office is located at 1501 Arch Street on the 11th Floor.
+The phone number is 215-686-3805.
+Their website is courts.phila.gov/common-pleas/family/.